electricherd/audiobookfinder/README.md

 ### Changes
+* flutter app:
+    * added tab view for search and network
+    * network access is static but yet not fully functional to list all
+    * added display of own id - to be used when pressing `Start Peer Search`
 * github action, (it's a good idea but too many marketplace) as CI brought up, the app for android is downloadable and fast :grin:
 * since marrying [flutterust](https://github.com/shekohex/flutterust) and old adbflib, package name now is adbflib, the library is now adbfbinlib (yes, but for now)
 * added and fixed first shot mobile app mdns feature ... it just works :open_mouth: :blush: